1999AZZAR/Smart-Irrigation-System/README.md

 ## Functionality

-The code performs the following functions:
+The code provides the following functionality:

 ### Setup